Professor Christopher Southgate

 one part-time student on the impact of pharamaceutical advances on the character of human life

-one part-time student on the theological implications of extraterrestrial life
+one part-time student working on the ethics of de-extinction

 I am open to receiving research proposals in the areas of the sciences' dialogue with Christian theology, environmental ethics, practical theology for ministry, and the interface of poetry with theology.